 Have managers set standard communication guidelines among their teams.
 This should include regular meetings built into each person’s schedule as well as communication preferences for individual team members.
 Managers can also opt to make use of project management collaboration tools to streamline communication among their teams.

-Make Time to Listen
+Make time to listen

 Good active listening habits are essential to improving employee performance at work.
 Managers must be open to hearing each employee’s perspective and concerns regarding their workload, workflow, and priorities.